 Cauchy product

 The Cauchy product _×_ is obtained by extending concatenation of words to series by linearity.
 Perhaps this is the most well-known product of formal series.
-In our coinductive framework, it can be defined using the well-known Brzozowski derivative.
+In our coinductive framework, it can be defined using the well-known Brzozowski product rule:

 infixr 7 _×_